INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 Go to [https://github.com/INFORMSJoC](https://github.com/INFORMSJoC)

-Click the “new” button
+Click the "new" button

 ![](screenshots/new-repo-button.png)

-Enter the eight-digit ID of the paper (`XXXX.YYYY`), click “Add a README” then “Create repository"
+Enter the eight-digit ID of the paper (`XXXX.YYYY`), click "Add a README" then "Create repository"

 ![](screenshots/new-repo-settings.png)